Request forbearance or mortgage relief

-- Are there forbearance, loan modification, or other options applicable to my situation?
+- Can I access forbearance, loan modification, or other options?

 - When will you waive the late fees on my mortgage account?

 - What are my payment options when forbearance ends?

-- Will interest be charged on my unpaid mortgage payments during forbearance?
+- Will you charge interest on my unpaid mortgage payments during forbearance?

 Get it in writing

-Once you’re able to secure forbearance or another mortgage relief option, ask your servicer to provide written documentation that confirms the details of your forbearance agreement and that you’re clear on what the terms are.
+Once you’ve secured forbearance or another mortgage relief option, ask your servicer to provide written documentation that confirms the details of your forbearance agreement.
+Read it carefully so you’re clear on what the terms are.

 What to do next